Key information

 - A-Levels BBC - ABB

-- Int.
-Baccalaureate 29 points
+- International Baccalaureate 29 points

-- HNC B in graded unit (Accounting or Business preferred)
+- HNC B in graded unit

-Minimum entry requirements*
+Minimum entry requirements *

-- Highers BBBC
+- Highers BBBC (over two sittings)

-* Minimum: under our Fair Access Policy, we will relax our standard entry requirements for some Scottish students depending on their circumstances.
+* Minimum: under our Fair Access Policy, we will relax our standard entry requirements for some Scottish and Rest of UK status students depending on their circumstances.
 Our minimum requirements will apply if you:

-- live in an area within the Scottish Index of Multiple Deprivation lowest 20% (SIMD20), or
+- live in an area within the Scottish Index of Multiple Deprivation lowest 20% (SIMD20) or POLAR4 Quintile 1 regions (RUK)

-- are care experienced.
+- or are care experienced.

 We can also make exceptions for some Scottish students with grades above minimum but below standard.
-Read more about our Minimum and standard entry requirements
+Read more about our Minimum and standard entry requirements.

 Year 2

-- Global College Successful completion of our Business with Accelerator Programme
+- Global College Successful completion of our Business with Accelerator Programme.

 Additional information